lord2y/local-wordpress/README.md

 #Ansible playbook for local Wordpress Environment

-The purpose of this idempotent playbook is to create a fully operational environment on your laptop with Vagrant.
+The purpose of this idempotent playbook is to create a fully operational Wordpress stack on your laptop with Vagrant.
 OS is Ubuntu 14.04.3 LTS.

 ###Playbook Tasks